what does it mean when a fish has red eyes?

 Injuries are one of the most common causes of red eyes in angelfish.
 Manhandling is common, especially when purchasing from unreputable breeders who don’t take much care when touching the fish.

 It’s tough to treat fish eye injuries.
-They usually clear up by themselves but adding 1 to 3 teaspoons of Epsom salts per gallon of water helps to ease the swelling.
+They usually clear up by themselves, but adding 1 to 3 teaspoons of Epsom salts per gallon of water helps to ease the swelling.

-If they don’t, an infection may have taken hold and will need veterinary treatment.
+If they don’t, an infection may have taken hold and need veterinary treatment.
 Keep an eye on the eye to monitor whether the redness disappears – this is a sign it’s healing.

 Viral Hemorrhagic Septicaemia

 According to The Center for Food Security and Public Health, fish infected with viral hemorrhagic septicemia may have hemorrhages on the eyes, body, gills, and around the fins.
-Popeye might develop simultaneously, which is a condition where a fish’s eyes bulge out of their socket.
-As well as bloodshot eyes, symptoms of VHS include:

-• Swollen abdomen
+• Swollen abdomen.

-• Dark coloration of the body
+• Dark coloration of the body.

-• Abnormal swimming behavior
+• Abnormal swimming behavior.

-• Hemorrhaging of the muscle and organ tissues
+• Hemorrhaging of the muscle and organ tissues.

 Do Albino Angelfish Have Red Eyes?

-Albino angelfish are a strain of fish with a golden pink body color and characteristic red eyes due to the lack of melanin pigments.
-The eyes are a signature part of their appearance, and they sometimes appear light pink.
+Albino angelfish are a strain of fish with golden pink body color and characteristic red eyes due to the lack of melanin pigments.

 The reason why albino angelfish have red eyes is that the pigments usually conceal the blood vessels that appear underneath the eye’s iris and retina.